Why I No Longer Listen to Experts

-Tl;dr: experts, due to being experts, have a narrow vision and understanding of the whole.
+Tl;dr: experts, due to being experts, have a narrow vision and understanding of the bigger picture, which makes them ill-suited for decision-making.

 In this piece, we’ll talk extensively about the book “How to think for yourself” written by academic Dr. Vikram Mansharamani.